pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 # App Context API for C# SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
-PubNub triggers events when object data is set, updated, or removed.
-Setting the same data that already exists does not trigger an event.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their memberships.
+PubNub emits events when object data is set, updated, or removed.
+Setting identical data doesn’t trigger events.
+To upgrade from Objects v1, see the migration guide.

-Use try/catch when working with the C# SDK.
-Invalid parameters throw exceptions; server/network errors are returned in PNStatus.

 ##### Request execution

+Use try/catch.
+Invalid parameters throw exceptions.
+Server/network errors return details in status.

 ```
 1try